 Each year the tenured faculty must meet to discuss the performance of each pre-tenure faculty member and non-tenure track faculty member and rate on whether to recommend reappointment.
 Following the meeting, the departmental chair must send a letter to the Dean for each pre-tenure faculty member which recommends reappointment or non-reappointment.

+All reappointments must be submitted through the college promotion and tenure online system.
 Include an updated vita with each letter of reappointment.
 It should include all pertinent information about teaching, research/creative activity, and service.
 Publications should be listed in chronological order, giving specific bibliographic information (including page numbers for articles), as well as such information as whether the publication or creative activity was refereed, and when the manuscript will appear, if it is "accepted for publication" or "in press."